Today100/Countdown-Santa/README.md

 - A website made for the 2022 CS club Web Development Competition and succesfully won the 2nd place.

-- A website contains Countdown timer + Work tracker + Bar chart statistic
+- A winter themed website contains Countdown timer + Work tracker + Bar chart statistic

 - You can check out the replit website with this link: https://countdown-santa.gz1000.repl.co/